mehr-it/lara-local-synchronized-cache/README.md

         // path for cache data
         'path'   => storage_path('framework/cache/local-sync'),

-        // true if to buffer data in memory
-        'buffer' => true,

         // name of the cache used for synchronizing the global state 'shared_store' => null,